-Pursuant to the Shelf Agreement, the Company agreed to sell up to \$100 million aggregate principal amount of senior notes (the Initial Notes) to the Note Purchasers.
-The Initial Notes will bear interest at 6.09% per annum and will mature five years after the date on which the Initial Notes are issued, unless repaid earlier by the Company.
-The funding date for the Initial Notes may occur at any time on or prior to August 2, 2024.
-The Initial Notes will be senior unsecured obligations and rank pari passu with borrowings under the Revolving Credit Facility or other senior promissory notes issued pursuant to the Shelf Agreement.
+Pursuant to the Shelf Agreement, on May 1, 2024, the Company issued senior promissory notes (the Initial Notes) in an aggregate principal amount of \$100 million to the Note Purchasers.
+The Initial Notes bear interest at 6.09% per annum and mature five years after the date on which the Initial Notes were issued, on May 1, 2029, unless repaid earlier by the Company.
+The Initial Notes are senior unsecured obligations and rank pari passu with borrowings under the Revolving Credit Facility or other senior promissory notes issued pursuant to the Shelf Agreement.